masylum/testosterone/Readme.md

 # ✿ Testosterone

-Synchronous testing for virile http servers.
+Easy testing for virile http servers.

+Testosterone is built on nodejs but it allows you to test any http server.

 ## Installation

 `npm install testosterone`

-## How does it work?

-Testosterone is built on nodejs but it allows you to test any http server.

-The core of this library is a shameless copy from [expresso](https://github.com/visionmedia/expresso.git) response assert.

 ## Options